LeetLLM

 Key design decisions:

-• Post-validate sentiment: The schema ensures the value is one of the three literals, but it can't ensure the sentiment is factually correct.
+• Post-validate status: The schema restricts the value to one of the three literals, but it can't prove the service status is factually correct.
 Add a second-pass check for high-stakes classifications.

-• Handle truncation: If the newsletter is long and the output hits max_output_tokens, use a bounded schema-preserving retry, chunk the input, or explicitly version a smaller contract.
+• Handle truncation: If the digest is long and the output hits max_output_tokens, use a bounded schema-preserving retry, chunk the input, or explicitly version a smaller contract.

 Next Step